elemental/elemental-web/source/documentation/0.82/core/dist_matrix.rst

 This ``distribution`` stores the entire matrix on a single process.

 .. cpp:type:: class DistMatrix<T,CIRC,CIRC>

-   .. cpp:function:: int Root()

-      Returns the rank of the process owning the matrix.

-   .. cpp:function:: void SetRoot( int root )

-      Sets the rank of the process owning the matrix (and clears the current contents).

 Special cases used in Elemental
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^